 It was in that role, as he tried to determine the musical tastes of film directors, that the seed for Pandora was planted.

-Inspired by the struggling career of singer Amy Mann and other unappreciated performers, he set out in 1999 to find a way to connect one song to another through math and raised $1.5 million in seed money from angel investors.
-He began by creating a taxonomy based on 450 musical attributes such as melody, harmony, form, content and voice, and working with 70 musicians analyzed and entered 10,000 songs into an Excel spreadsheet, while his co-founder developed an algorithm that would link like songs.
+Inspired by the struggling career of singer Amy Mann and other underappreciated performers, he set out in 1999 to find a way to connect one song to another through math and raised $1.5 million in seed money from angel investors.
+He began by creating a taxonomy based on 450 musical attributes such as melody, harmony, form, content and voice, and working with 70 musicians analyzed and entered 10,000 songs into an Excel spreadsheet, while his co-founder developed an algorithm that would link like tunes.

 For the very first trial he typed in “Beatles” (“Of course,” he said.
 “Where else would you start?”), and after three or four minutes a list appeared, topped by the Bee-Gees.
 “We thought ‘Oh sh*t, this isn’t going to work,’” he said, but the early-period tune that the program picked proved to be “a dead-ringer” for The Beatles and a perfect counter-intuitive match.